 Skip advert

 Road tax

-Thanks to its zero-emissions status, you currently don’t have to pay any road tax (VED) or the London Congestion Charge with the Model Y. However, both those exemptions will come to an end in 2025.
+Thanks to its zero-emissions status, you currently don’t have to pay any road tax (VED) or the London Congestion Charge with the Model Y. However, these exemptions will come to an end in 2025.

 Depreciation

 Most people choosing the Tesla Model Y are likely to be company car drivers, although private buyers will certainly be interested in the electric SUV’s residuals.
-Thankfully, the Model Y fares pretty well in that department; the latest industry figures suggest it’ll retain anything between 50-55% of its value over three years and 36,000 miles of ownership, which is slightly above that of most rivals.
+Thankfully, the Model Y fares pretty well in that department; the latest industry figures suggest it’ll retain between 49-56% of its initial value over three years and 36,000 miles of ownership, with the Rear Wheel Drive version being the best performer.

+Skip advert